Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Blood pressure

 Once a year if your blood pressure is normal.
 Normal is less than 120/80 mm Hg.
-If your blood pressure is higher than this, follow the advice of your healthcare provider.
+If your blood pressure is higher than this, follow the advice of your doctor.

 Breast cancer

-All women at average risk in this age group.
+All those at average risk in this age group.
 Expert groups vary on their advice.
-Talk with your provider.
+Talk with your doctor.

-Talk with your healthcare provider to help you decide when to start mammogram screening.
+Talk with your doctor to help you decide when to start mammogram screening.

-All women should know how their breasts normally look and feel. stop
+Everyone should know how their breasts normally look and feel.

 Cervical cancer

-All women in this age group, unless they have had a complete hysterectomy
+All those in this age group, unless they have had a complete hysterectomy

 Colorectal cancer

-Talk with your provider about which test is right for you:
+Talk with your doctor about which test is right for you:

 If you have a test that is not a colonoscopy and have an abnormal test result, you will need a colonoscopy.

 You may need to be screened more or less often.
 This is based on personal or family health history.
-Talk with your provider.
+Talk with your doctor.

 Chlamydia